Eashan-Srijan/amazon-bedrock-agentcore-samples-customer/02-use-cases/AWS-documentation-assistant/README.md

 uv run scripts/clean.py aws_docs_agent --dry-run
 ```

-**Note**: The cleanup script removes the agent runtime but may not delete all associated AWS resources (like IAM roles or ECR repositories) that were auto-created during deployment.
+**Note**: The cleanup script removes the agent runtime but may not delete all associated AWS resources (like IAM roles or AWS Codebuild projects) that were auto-created during deployment.
 You may need to clean these up manually if desired.

 ## Project Structure